BargmannLab/SordilloBargmann2021/README.md

-A source data file (Sordilo_SourceData.xlxs) includes data pertaining to all dot plots is also included and labeled by figure panel.
+2) A source data file (Sordilo_SourceData1_0928.xlxs) includes data pertaining to all dot plots labeled by figure panel.
+This file includes source data pertaining to all dot plots labeled by figure panel.
+The numerical value represents the average frequency of a behavioral event, per animal, per minute, on a single assay plate.

-For behavioral data, data from individual tracks recorded on a single day from a single assay plate were averaged to give a single data point, e.g. in Figure 2B and 2D.
-Genotypes are as described in the figures/text.

-For imaging data each dot is data from a single trace (Figure 5-figure supplement3).
+3) A source data file (Sordilo_SourceData2_0928.xlxs) includes source data for Figure 5- figure supplement 3: each entry describes RIM calcium imaging data from a single 5 minute-long trace, either at 0-5 minutes or 30-35 minutes after removal of conditioned medium.
+Figure5-figure supplement 3C: fraction time RIM was ON in each trace.
+Figure5-figure supplement 3D: count of RIM transitions to the ON state in each trace.
+Figure5-figure supplement 3E: mean change in GCaMP fluorescence between the OFF and ON states for each trace.

-Imaging data (Figure 5-figure supplement3) was tracked using an ImageJ Macro originally used in in Larsch et al., 2013 (https://doi.org/10.1073/pnas.1318325110).
+4) Imaging data (Figure 5-figure supplement3) was tracked using an ImageJ Macro originally used in in Larsch et al., 2013 (https://doi.org/10.1073/pnas.1318325110).
 Tracks were cleaned and processed using custom MATLAB and Python functions included here (SordilloCode3.m, SordilloCode4).

+Also see ReadMe.txt